lifepillar/vim-zeef/Readme.md

 ```

 Use the source code as the authoritative reference.
 It's not that complicated.
+And don't forget to read the full (albeit short) documentation: see `:help
+zeef.txt`.

 Ah, before you ask: the answer is no. Zeef does *not* perform fuzzy search,
 approximate search, match rankings, or other esoteric stuff.
 All that is out